AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Potholes

-In other words, third-party liability insurance doesn’t cover what comprehensive coverage does, which includes damages to your car from everything but other cars.
-Learn more about comprehensive insurance.
+In other words, third-party liability insurance doesn’t cover what comprehensive insurance does, which includes damages to your car from everything but other cars.

 How Does Third-Party Car Insurance Work?